 I wanted the perfect body to compensate for how imperfect I felt.
 You know, tiny waist, wide hips, perky breasts, thick thighs, and a rounded booty.
 But, my desire to look like a video vixen came at a cost.

 At a very young age (16 years old to be exact), I started a path of unhealthy eating and exercise habits.
 I became the weird kid in high school drinking Slim Fast, eating from the teacher’s salad bar, buying weight loss pills from Walmart, and actually trying to burn calories in gym class.
 After school, I would run around the yard until my knees hurt.

 I wish I could report that I came to my senses in college but my bad habits continued.
 Freshmen year of college, I ditched the slim fast and started restricted eating, severely.
 I started waist training with a corset to achieve that perfect hourglass figure.
-I slept in my corset some nights and woke light headed and out of breath many nights.
+I slept in my corset some nights and woke up light headed and out of breath.
 I counted every single calorie and exercised at 2:00 am after finishing homework or one of my two jobs.

 I exercised from 8:00 am- 3:00 pm five days a week and followed my own workout regime on the weekends.

 After walking around looking like Mr. Bones and feeling weak all of the time, passing out at work was my wake up call.